 The Northeast is home to many excellent colleges.
 Whether you’re from the Northeast and want to stick close to home, or you’re ready to see what the region has to offer, read on to learn more about the best colleges in the Northeast!

-We’ll walk you through the top seven colleges in the Northeast, including general information about admitted students and each school.
-There are many reasons to consider choosing a Northeastern college: if you’re wondering which school is best for you, read on to learn more!
+We’ll walk you through the top 10 colleges in the Northeast, including general information about admitted students and each school so you can decide which school is best for you!

-Choosing from the best colleges in the Northeast starts with learning more about each school.
+Choosing between the best universities in the Northeast starts with learning more about each school.
 Class profile data, admissions statistics, and general school info can help you make an informed choice.
 Our list is based on U.S. News World and Report’s best national universities ranking.

 Princeton is the country’s fourth-oldest college.
 As a world-renowned research university, the school is “distinctive among research universities in its commitment to undergraduate teaching.”
 The school’s curriculum encourages undergraduates to explore different subject areas.

 Princeton’s informal motto is, “In Service of Humanity.”
-This motto is meant to demonstrate the contributions Princetonians make in their communities and the world.
-Princeton’s core values include:
+This motto is meant to demonstrate the contributions Princetonians make in their communities and the world!

 Students who want to be challenged by difficult questions, unfamiliar concepts, and new interdisciplinary ideas will thrive at Harvard College.